ibm-cloud-docs/vpc/file_storage_vpc_plan.md

 This service is available only to accounts with special approval to preview this beta feature.
 {:beta}

-Before you get started, make sure that you created a [VPC](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console).
+Before you get started, to create mount targets for file shares, make sure that you created a [VPC](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console).
 {:important}

 ## Planning for creating file shares